Amazon Echo Show Review

 Installing the Amazon Echo Show

-Have you ever turned on a computer before?
-The setup process is similar.
+Setting up the Echo Show is refreshingly simple—think turning on a new smartphone for the first time.
 Plug in, turn on, connect to Wi-Fi.
 Then, just log in to your Amazon account and Alexa will be at the ready.

 Of course, some features require further setup, but we’ll leave that to you to figure out yourself.
-With over 100,000 skills, we don’t have enough time to discuss how to set up each and every feature.
+With over 130,000 skills available, we’d need an encyclopedia to cover every single setup process.
 If you need help, though, you may contact Amazon’s customer support.

 Features of the Amazon Echo Show

 Okay Alexa, what’s the weather today?
 If you haven’t been living under a rock, then you probably know that Alexa is the Amazon Echo Show’s voice assistant.
-Just say Alexa to ask her a question or command her to do an action.
-Alexa has over 50,000 skills ranging from cooking to shopping to meditating.
+Just say “Alexa” to wake her up, then ask a question or give a command.
+Alexa now has over 130,000 skills ranging from cooking to shopping to meditation and mindfulness.
 Of course, we can’t talk about all of Alexa’s skills, but here’s a basic overview of what she can do.

 Music

 If music is the food of love, play on!
-With your Amazon Echo Show, you can listen to music through Amazon Music, Apple Music, Spotify, Pandora, and more.
+With your Amazon Echo Show, you can listen to music through Amazon Music, Apple Music, Spotify, Pandora, YouTube Music, and more streaming services that have joined the platform.
 You’ll also be able to listen to Audible audiobooks, another Amazon venture.

 Video and Video Chatting

 With a 10-inch screen, the Echo Show is perfect for casually watching movies and TV.
-Choose from Prime Video, Vevo, Hulu, and more.
-Or, you can Skype with your friends if you’re feeling social.
+Choose from Prime Video, Netflix, Hulu, Disney+, and more streaming services that have expanded their Alexa integration.
+You can also make video calls to friends and family using the built-in camera.

 Shopping